mlnotebook/infuncs/README.md

 * ```crop_batch```: will crop a batch of images to a region surrounding its corresponding segmentation including some margin.
 * ```do_aug```: augmentation function performing random combinations of rotation, scaling (zoom), flipping, translation and intensity shifting.
 Each transformation has its own random parameters which can be changed.

+Notes:
-Note: any augmenter can be implemented so long as it returns an array of images and labels to be yielded to the generator.
+* any augmenter can be implemented so long as it returns an array of images and labels to be yielded to the generator.
+* the generator should only call the ```get_batch``` function *after* the IDs have been shuffled.
+This gives the user opportunity to seed the random sampling.